Updated on 19 November 2021

-We will also put in a 5–10 minute break between each session to make sure you’ve got time to get yourself a drink, go to the bathroom or just have a bit of a breather.
-When in person, this was time that you would have had where interview panellists would swap over, so we mimic this by spacing the calls apart.
+There are two peer sessions, each with two people from LloydsDirect.
+We will put in a 5–10 minute break between the sessions to make sure you’ve got time to get yourself a drink, go to the bathroom or just have a bit of a breather.
+When in person, this was time that you would have had where interviewers would swap over, so we mimic this by spacing the calls apart.

-In the first stage, we’ll talk about your experience and ask you some questions about how you’ve worked in the past.
+In the first session, we’ll ask about your experience and how you work best.
 We will be asking you questions based on your CV, so it’s probably a good idea to review it and remind yourself what’s on there.

-The second stage is agile and ways of working.
-This is typically with an individual contributor and a product manager, and we aim for both of those people to be from the team you're going to be in.
-This interview is mostly to understand whether you'd work well here at LloydsDirect and how it compares to teams you've been in previously.
+This session is typically with a data analyst, designer or a product manager, and we aim for both of those people to be from the team you're going to be in.
+This interview is mostly to understand whether you'd work well here at LloydsDirect and how it compares to teams you’ve been in previously.

 We find that if you bring in something that you know, this should give you a lot more confidence in your skill, knowledge and understanding of the project, which should enable you to shine a lot more as a candidate.

 We don’t believe that whiteboard coding exercises represent a realistic work situation and the pressure of the moment doesn’t help bring out your actual strengths (apart from perhaps your ability to perform under pressure).

 “Take home tests” are potentially more representative of actual work, but they feel too time consuming for us to warrant their use, and we understand you are typically working through multiple processes, which compounds the level of effort you need to put in.

 We have thought about experimenting with coding exercises where you would be paired with an engineer to improve some code or to find bugs in a simulated codebase.
 The inherent challenge with this is the difficulty in creating a “simulated codebase” that suits all candidates.